JS55CT/GeoWKTer/README.md

 ## License

-GeoWKTer is licensed under the GNU General Public License v3.0.
+GeoWKTer is licensed under the MIT License.
 For more details, please see the [LICENSE](LICENSE) file.

 ## Acknowledgments